sonots/dummer/README.md

 * field

-    Define data fields to generate
+    Define data fields to generate. `message` and `field` are ignored.

+* input

+    Use this if you want to write messages by reading lines of an input file in rotation. `field` is ignored.

 * message

-    Use this if you want to write only a specific message. `field` is ignored.
+    Use this if you want to write only a specific message.

-* input

-    Use this if you want to write messages by reading lines of an input file in rotation. `field` and `message` are ignored.

 ### Field Data Types